-Archimedes had become fed up with people saying you couldn’t calculate the number of grains of sand on a beach.
+Archimedes was fed up with people saying you couldn’t calculate the number of grains of sand on a beach.

 In response to this nonsense (as he saw it) he invented new, enormous numbers.
 Then he calculated not just how many grains of sand there were on the beach, but how many there were in the universe.

 The trouble Archimedes faced was the Greek number system.
 It was a primitive system in which letters became numbers: A = 1, B = 2, C = 3, etc.

 Very large numbers were a problem, because there weren’t enough letters in the alphabet!
 The Greeks’ biggest number was a myriad, which we write as 10,000.

 Off with the old…